jamf/NetSUS/docs/sus.md

 ## Creating a Branch

 Once the initial sync has been performed you can create braches for the Software Update catalogs.
-Note: The branch URLs displayed provide the appropriate re-directs to the correct catalog for the detected user agent.
+**Note**: The branch URLs displayed provide the appropriate re-directs to the correct catalog for the detected user agent.

 1. Log in to the NetSUSLP web application.